kbokhonko/onliner/README.md

 	User.online.include?(user)

-In this version I have modified the time to consider a user still online to 15 seconds, previously it was 300 seconds.
-In a future version I will make this more easily customizable by users.
+Now you can override the default time to check for user activity.
+It defaults to 15 seconds (i.e. if the user hasn't done anything for 15 seconds they are not considered online).
+To override this with say 30 seconds you would do the
+following:

+	User.online(30).include?(user)

 I have also modified the code to work more easily with RedisToGo on Heroku.
 It now works with RedisToGo on Heroku, it needed the password to be parsed,